Ubuntu-Danmark/ubuntudanmark.dk/wp-content/plugins/podpress/readme.txt

 == Description ==
 podPress adds a lot of features designed to make WordPress the ideal platform for hosting a podcast.

-podPress 8.8.10.12 includes a bug fix.
-You can read more about this version in the [Changelog](http://wordpress.org/extend/plugins/podpress/changelog/) and pay attention to the [Upgrade](http://wordpress.org/extend/plugins/podpress/other_notes/) section.
+podPress 8.8.10.13 includes one bug fix which should make it compatible with WP 3.3.x.
+You can read more about this and the other bug fixes of this version in the [Changelog](http://wordpress.org/extend/plugins/podpress/changelog/) and pay attention to the [Upgrade](http://wordpress.org/extend/plugins/podpress/other_notes/) section.

 Features: